highstrike/raspberry-ready/README.md

 2. Open startup
 `sudo nano startup`

-3. Before exit add scripts (important: we need the `--privileged` flag so that we can access GPIO from the container)
+3. Before exit add scripts (important: the `--privileged` flag is needed in order to access the GPIO from the container)
 ```
 # Run ready scripts
 sudo /home/pi/./shutdown-script.sh &